binu-alexander/metaprompter/README.md

 Replace `<USER_INPUT_HERE>` with your prompt in the markdown template file procided .
 Paste everything into your AI chat.
 Get structured JSON back.

+No new technology just a smart prompt to cleanup your prompt.

 That's it.
 Your raw prompt becomes an organized, scalable template and save it in your personal prompt library

 ## License